 Volunteers in Kenya are provided with three meals per day (breakfast, lunch and dinner), which is served at the homestays.
 Breakfast generally consists of chai (tea), toast, fruit and sometimes mandazzi (deep fried dough).
 A typical lunch can include vegetables with rice, occasional meat and fruit.
 Dinner usually includes traditional food, such as ugali, chapatti, mboga and irio, alongside meat and vegetables.
 Bottled water is readily available in Kenya and volunteers should budget approximately US$5 per week for this (2 liters per day).
 If you have any special dietary requirements, please let us know when you apply for the program so we can make arrangements for you.

-Orientation is taken by our Kenya team at their offices in Nairobi.
+Orientation is taken by our Kenya team in Nairobi.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Kenya – Introduction to Kenya, Kenyan Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Kenya, Introduction to your project and placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
 Once your orientation is complete, you will be transported to your homestay and introduced to your host family.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.